 Catch up now BT TV via the BBC iPlayer app.
 Learn more >

-It starts this week (Saturday, October 26th) at the slightly earlier time of 6.35pm and ends at 8.20pm on BBC One.
+The semi-final starts this week (Saturday, December 7th) at the slightly earlier time of 7pm and ends at 8.20pm on BBC One.

-The latest live show is an 1 hour and 45 minutes with all the 11 remaining celebrities dancing.
+The latest live show is 1 hour 20 minutes long, with all the four remaining celebrities dancing two routines for the first time.

 What time is the Strictly Results Show on?

-The fifth celebrity will be eliminated on the Results Show at 7.15pm (Sunday, October 27th).
+The 11th celebrity will be eliminated on the Results Show at 7.20pm (Sunday, December 8th).

 Strictly Come Dancing: Meet the couples